jmake1/cRS/README.md

-# cRS
+# cRS 📈

-Relative Strength quantitative research tool focused on crypto markets, aims to quantify the relation between crypto assets, objectively and dynamically.
+**Relative Strength** quantitative research tool focused on crypto markets, aims to quantify the relation between crypto assets, objectively and dynamically.

-It uses Linear Regression as the base, with Exponential Weighted Moving Averages (EWMA) to mitigate heteroscedasticity and Ridge regularization for multicollinearity.
+**Linear Regression** is the base, using **Exponential Weighted Moving Averages (EWMA)** to mitigate heteroscedasticity and **Ridge** regularization for multicollinearity.

+There is a **Hidden Markov Model** integration for regime classification, can be trained to identify all kinds of regimes, including volatility and trend.

+The tool is composed by a backend that encapsulates all the logic and a simple **streamlit UI** that reduces the interaction friction.

+# Use Cases 🖇️

+As a quantitative research tool, this project can be used as a helping hand while analysing the highly correlated, noise full cryptocurrency market.
+Made to robustify the data in a way that can be interpreted without letting outliers explode estimations.

+Beyond exploratory analysis, the tool can be used as a systematic decision-support layer for crypto workflows, quantitative or not:
+- Cross-Asset Relative Strength Ranking
+- Pair Selection
+- Statistical Arbitrage
+- Dynamic Beta and Exposure Estimation
+- Regime-Aware Signal Conditioning
+- Portfolio Construction
+- Risk Monitoring
+- Correlation Stress Detection
+- Research and Model Validation

+It must be noted that this tool is not designed for high-frequency or microstructure-driven strategies.
+Its advantage lies in medium- to low-frequency quantitative research, where robustness, interpretability, and regime awareness matter more than latency.

+It is highly advised to have familiarization with the Exponential Weigthed Moving Average as a statistical tool, and its parameteres, mainly the decay factor that controls the responsiveness and memory of the Moving Average.

+# Disclaimer ‼️
+Not Financial Advice

+This project is provided for research and educational purposes only.
+Nothing in this repository constitutes investment advice, financial advice, trading advice, or a recommendation to buy or sell any asset.

+Cryptocurrency markets are highly volatile and subject to regime shifts, liquidity constraints, and structural risks.
+Past performance, simulated or historical, is not indicative of future results.

+The authors and contributors assume no responsibility for financial losses, damages, or decisions made based on the use of this software.
+You are solely responsible for understanding the risks involved and for complying with all applicable laws and regulations in your jurisdiction.

+Use at your own risk.

-# Installation
+# Installation  🛠️

 As a python focused project, it is recommended the use of a environment manager, `ex: conda`